Package Leaflet: Information for the User

 Composition of Sintonal

-Sintonal tablets are round, slightly biconvex, with beveled edges and a white or almost white color.
-One face is marked with the codes 13A and 13A separated by a dividing groove, and the other face is marked with the company's logo.
+Sintonal tablets are round, slightly biconvex, with beveled edges and white or almost white in color.
+One side is marked with the codes 13A and 13A separated by a score line, and the other side is marked with the company logo.
 The tablet can be divided into equal doses.

-It is presented in packaging containing 20 tablets.
+It is available in packs containing 20 tablets.

 Boehringer Ingelheim España, S.A.